 WebAssembly, bytecode for browser

-This joint project between browser vendors uses asm.js as a starting point for an IR of the Web.
+This joint project between browser vendors has defined an intermediate language for the Web, with asm.js as a starting point.

 The goal was to maintain compatibility between Asm.js and wasm for a few years.
 Not only for the support in browsers, but also because qu'Asm.js is also in development, and new features which will be include into it will be indispensable also to wasm.
 Eg threads with shared memory, support for multi-core processors.

-The wasm code currently was that of Asm.js but experiments have shown with the new code that parsing time (not the speed of execution) can be multiplied by 20.
+Experiments have shown that parsing time of the new code (not the speed of execution) is 20 time faster than that of Asm.js.
 The size of the binary code generated is three times more compact than in Asm.js.
-The code is binary but a more readable text view is possible.

 According to Brendan Eich, wasm is in fact a "compressed AST encoding" and not a true bytecode.
 AST for abstract syntax tree.